CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ###### Bloat setup

-Run script on the specific database(s) you will be monitoring bloat for in the cluster.
+Run the script on the specific database(s) you will be for monitoring bloat in the cluster.
 See special note in crontab.txt concerning a superuser requirement for using this script

 ```bash
 psql -d postgres -c "CREATE EXTENSION pgstattuple;"